Spanish (SPAN)

 MESA (Typically Offered: Periodically)

-SPAN 4311 Advanced Composition.
+SPAN 4311 Advanced Composition and Grammar.
 (Formerly 311) Designed to enable students to improve writing skills through extensive practice and intensive study of various forms of written communication.
-Prerequisite: SPAN 2211 and SPAN 2212 or department consent.
+Prerequisite: C or better in SPAN 2211 and SPAN 2212 or SPAN 2215.
 3 semester credit hour/s.

 Designation: Writing Intensive